ipspace/netlab/docs/dev/config/initial.md

 ## Configuring Interfaces

-Device interfaces are specified in the **interfaces** list.
+Data-plane device interfaces are specified in the **interfaces** list.
 Each interface might have these parameters:

 * **ifname** -- interface name (always present)
 * **type** -- link type, for example: `stub` (optional)
-* **virtual_interface** -- the interface is a virtual interface (loopback, VLAN interface, subinterface...)
+* **virtual_interface** -- the interface is a virtual interface (loopback, VLAN interface, subinterface...).
+Use this parameter to skip physical interface configuration (for example, bandwidth)
 * **role** -- link role (as set by **role** link attribute -- optional)
 * **mtu** -- interface MTU (optional)
 * **bandwidth** -- interface bandwidth (optional)